26th June 2018 | Argentina

 A legend is a legend.
 No matter where he is, he is bound to be the one grabbing the limelight.

-Started his career as footballer in 1988, Batigo marked an unmatchable level of achievement by his constant quintessential performances.
-He being the holder of 184 goals in his 318 football matches long career, is the 12th highest soccer player of all time in the Italian A Serie.Though he retired from his beloved sport in 2005 due to chronic injuries, the very fact that he is Argentina’s marvel cannot be denied.
+Started his career as football player in 1988, Gabriel Batistuta marked an unmatchable level of achievement by his constant quintessential performances.
+He being the holder of 184 goals in his 318 football matches long career, is the 12th highest football player of all time in the Italian A Serie.Though he retired from football in 2005 due to chronic injuries, the very fact that he is Argentina’s marvel cannot be denied.

-He played for Club Florentina and helped it grow into a strong name in the field of soccer.
-Amazingly good-looking and tremendously talented, Batistuta became the renowned sporting figure back in 1993 which lead the Florentina enthusiasts to curate a life-size bronze based sculpture of Batistuta in 1996.
-He further decorated his prestigious soccer career with achievements like - bagging the trophy of Coppa Italia and Supercoppa Italiana, winning the Coppa America etc.
+He played football for Club Florentina and helped it grow into a strong name in the field of football.
+Amazingly good-looking and tremendously talented, Gabriel Batistuta became the renowned sporting figure back in 1993 which lead the Florentina enthusiasts to curate a life-size bronze based sculpture of Gabriel Batistuta in 1996.
+He further decorated his prestigious football career with achievements like - bagging the trophy of Coppa Italia and Supercoppa Italiana, winning the Coppa America etc..

 The team was highly influenced by the Florentine love he received, thus making the official jersey color purple, he named the team La Gloria.
 Though now he has retired himself from both polo and football, Gabriel is still a synonym of pulsating football who brought his zest in the game of polo.
 Be it through kicking the ball or hitting it with mallet, Gabriel know the art of bagging a goal perfectly.